-Table 2.5 shows the size of the minority population in the Region, identified on the basis of Hispanic origin and race, as reported in the past four Censuses.
-The minority population includes persons reported in the Census as being of Hispanic origin and/or reporting their race as Black or African American, American Indian/Alaska Native, Asian, Native Hawaiian/Pacific Islander, some other race, or more than one race.
-The minority population of the Region increased from 453,800 persons in 2000 to 582,900 in 2010, which is an increase of about 28 percent.
-The minority share of the total regional population increased from 24 percent to 29 percent over the same time period.
-The non-Hispanic White population of the Region decreased from 1,479,100 persons in 2000 to 1,437,100 in 2010, which is a decrease of about 3 percent.
+^b The minority population includes people reported in the Census as being of Hispanic origin and/or reporting their race as Black or African American, American Indian and Alaska Native, Asian, Native Hawaiian and Pacific Islander, some other race, or more than one race.

+Islander, some other race, or more than one race.
+The minority population of the Region increased from 453,800 people in 2000 to 582,900 in 2010, which is an increase of about 28 percent.
+The minority share of the total regional population increased from about 24 percent to about 29 percent over the same time period.
+The non-Hispanic White population of the Region decreased from 1,479,100 people in 2000 to 1,437,100 in 2010, which is a decrease of about 3 percent.
 The non-Hispanic White share of the total regional population decreased from about 77 percent to about 71 percent over the same time period.